Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/signalsAndCommnication.md

 ![](image/2022-09-26-10-47-16.png)

+- It can be found that the message is stored twice in the double **envelope**.

 ### 4: Modulation Depth

 - The $\frac{V_{m}}{V_{DC}}$ is defined as the **modulation depth**.
 - Modulation Depth $m=\frac{Message}{Carrier}$.

 ### 5: Double Sideband Modulation Types